bpeters504/mp3slurp/README.md

-# YTMDL
+# MP3Slurp
-### YouTube Music Downloader

 ## Description
-Simple GTK 3 (GUI) wrapper for youtube-dl specifically to convert videos to mp3 files.
-Allowing you to specify the artist and title to be saved in the ID3 metadata.
+Create MP3 files from a list of YouTube URLs.
+If you specify the Atrist and Title, those tags will be added.
+If not specified, metadata from youtube will be used.

+This is a GTK 3 wrapper for youtube-dl and eyed3.
+Meant for use on Linux with Gnome.

 ## Dependancies

+- Gtk3
 - python 3
 - youtube_dl python module
     - `sudo pip3 install youtube_dl`